4 Costly Financial Emergencies and How to Survive ThemPublished on July 16, 2021 by CreditFresh

 Avoid the Dealership Once Your Warranty is Up

 If your car is still under a warranty, bring it to your dealer or dealer-approved mechanic to make sure your repairs are covered.
 However, once that warranty expires, some experts say that you’re better off going with smaller and independent mechanics/garages.
-Some claim that you will experience shorter wait times and get a better price.
-They may also be able to help you save by helping you locate used (but quality) parts for your repair.
+Some claim that you will experience shorter wait times and get a better price, which can both come in clutch in the case of a financial emergency related to your vehicle.
+They may also be able to help you save money by assisting you in locating used (but still quality) parts for your repair.

 As above, ask around to see if your friends have a go-to garage they trust.